-- fname (str or pathlib.Path) A glob like string that may match one or multiple filenames. - nframes (int, optional) Number of the frames to include in each chunk (default: 1). - arraytype (str, optional) Array type for dask chunks.
-Available options: "numpy", "cupy".
+- fname (str) A glob like string that may match one or multiple filenames. - nframes (int, optional) Number of the frames to include in each chunk (default: 1).

 Returns array - A Dask Array representing the contents of all image files.

 Return type dask.array.Array